Universiteit Leiden

 A wide range of support is offered to help you carefully prepare and conduct a discussion about the unsafe situation you have experienced or witnessed.
 Just a few of the relevant training courses are listed below.
 If none of these seems appropriate, the HR adviser can look with you at the complete range of courses and help you to select one that meets your personal needs.

-If it is not possible to discuss your problems at work with your manager, you can also contact a confidential counsellor.
+If it is not possible to discuss your problems at work with your manager or HR adviser, you can also contact a confidential counsellor.
 There are several different confidential counsellors, each with their own area of expertise.
 Find out more about the confidential counsellors who are available, what they can (and can’t) do for you and what you can expect.
 You can contact a confidential counsellor directly.

 Consult the codes of conduct

 Leiden University has established codes of conduct containing guidelines for behaviour, integrity in general and academic integrity, which apply for both students and staff.
-The university also has complaints regulations for unacceptable behaviour and academic integrity.
+Read more about the university's codes of conduct.

 Submit a formal complaint to a complaints committee